Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
 Open :guilabel:`Market` -> :guilabel:`SELL` -> :guilabel:`Orders` and check :guilabel:`Orders requiring attention` to only see orders that require your attention or filter them by status.
   #.
-Look for any order marked as :guilabel:`ESCROW`, click on the order's tile to expand its details and make your security deposit by clicking on the :guilabel:`Complete escrow` button.
+Look for any order marked as :guilabel:`ESCROW`, click on the order's tile to expand its details, and make your security deposit by clicking on the :guilabel:`Complete escrow` button.
   #.
-In the window that appears, you have the ability to leave your buyer a note.
+In the window that appears, you can leave your buyer a note.
 This is optional.
 Confirm your security deposit by clicking on the :guilabel:`Confirm & Fund`.

 Package and Shipping an Order
 -----------------------------